 When not at the shop, Kristin is an active player in the Fox Valley Orchestra, and she likes to cycle, travel, and make desserts.

 Drew grew up in North Aurora, IL, and became interested in instrument-making from seeing his guitar being repaired at the local guitar shop.
 He attended a guitar-building workshop at Vermont Instruments School of Lutherie in 2009.
 A year later, he attended the stringed-instrument repair program at Southeast Technical College in Red Wing, MN.
 From there, Drew went on to study at the Chicago School of Violin Making, where he graduated in 2014.
 Drew plays multiple instruments, including classical guitar and percussion.
 He also is on the Artistic Team of New Moon Opera Company, heading up set design and front-of-house.
 Drew joined the Seman Violins team in January 2014.

 Daniella grew up in Pittsburgh, PA, and started playing piano when she was six.
 After high school, she studied for a year abroad in Israel and then returned to study music at Yeshiva University Stern College.
 After graduating with a degree in music, Daniella moved to Chicago to attend the Chicago School of Violin Making, where she graduated in the summer of 2012.
-Daniella joined Seman Violins early in 2014 and is in the process of working on three different models.
+Daniella joined Seman Violins in March 2014 and is in the process of working on three different models.